DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Revision-List.md

 # Revision List

 The next step after to create the sheets and assign the views it, go to the Revision List tab.
-On this step, you can assign witch sheets revisions phase.
+On this step, you can assign to each sheets revisions phase.

 ## Revisions